Finding the Right Life Coach for You: Understanding Accreditation and Certification

 The Right Coach For You

-There's no universal standard for what makes someone the right coach - some people want a structured, goal orientated approach.
-Others need a safe space to process life, transitions, loss, or reinvention.
+There's no universal standard for what makes someone the right coach.
+Some people want a structured, goal-oriented approach.
+Others need a safe space to process life transitions, loss, or reinvention.

 My philosophy has always been simple: you are the expert of your own life – my role as a coach is to help you uncover what's already within you.